lexedata/lexedata/docs/Manual.md

 ```
 You can exclude individual sheets from being imported by using the option `--exclude-sheet [sheet name]`.

 The long format assumes that each type of information is in a separate column and the content of a cell cannot be separated further in different cells (however, fields including separators are properly recognized provided that you have described them in the json file).
-Excel comments (or notes) are not supported with this importer script.
+Excel comments (or notes) are not supported with this importer script and they will be ignored.

 #### Importing a lexical dataset using the "matrix" format